HMS Belfast: Design

 Belfasts aviation capability was provided by two catapult-launched Supermarine Walrus amphibious biplanes.
 These could be launched from a D1H catapult mounted aft of the forward superstructure and recoverable from the water by two cranes mounted on either side of the forward funnel.
 The aircraft, operated by the Fleet Air Arm's HMS Belfast Flight of 700 Naval Air Squadron, were stowed in two hangars in the forward superstructure.

 Second World War

 1939–1942: commissioning, prize capture, mining and repairs

-Belfast departed for Portsmouth on 3 August 1939 and was commissioned on 5 August 1939, less than a month before the outbreak of the Second World War.
-Her first captain was Captain G A Scott with a crew of 761 and her first assignment was to the Home Fleet's 2nd Cruiser Squadron.
+Belfast departed for Portsmouth on 3 August 1939 and was commissioned on 5 August 1939, less than a month before the outbreak of World War II.
+Her first captain was Captain G.A.
+Scott with a crew of 761, and her first assignment was to the Home Fleet's 2nd Cruiser Squadron.
 On 14 August, Belfast took part in her first exercise, Operation Hipper, in which she played the role of a German commerce raider attempting to escape into the Atlantic.
 By navigating the hazardous Pentland Firth, Belfast successfully evaded the Home Fleet.